-"Satellite connectivity is critical for first response efforts, especially when terrestrial networks are destroyed or are unavailable." savs Pieter-Paul Mooiiman, regional vice president, Africa, ST Engineering iDirect.
-"First response teams may use satellite connectivity on-the-move to build situational awareness, at a disaster site to coordinate lifesaving efforts, and after a disaster to assist recovery operations.
+"Satellite connectivity is critical for first response efforts, especially when terrestrial networks are destroyed or are unavailable," says Pieter-Paul Mooijman, regional vice president, Africa, ST Engineering iDirect.
+"First response teams may use satellite connectivity on-themove to build situational awareness, at a disaster site to coordinate lifesaving efforts, and after a disaster to assist recovery operations.
 As emerging technologies are introduced to disaster response-such as drones and IoT devices-greater bandwidth is needed."

-ST Engineering iDirect and its broader partners (VSAT ecosystem network operators/service providers and integrators) actively participate in emergency response situations globally.
+ST Engineering iDirect and its broader ecosystem partners (VSAT network operators/service providers and integrators) actively participate in emergency response situations globally.

-"The ST Engineering iDirect platform is designed for network operators to meet a broad range of customer requirements from narrowband to demanding high-bandwidth applications across all markets," the spokesman.
+"The ST Engineering iDirect platform is designed for network operators to meet a broad range of customer requirements from narrowband to demanding high-bandwidth applications across all markets," adds the spokesman.